 Many people don’t have enough insurance

-Many insurance companies offer underinsured or uninsured motorist protection on their auto insurance policies, but the increase in premiums causes many people to opt for cheaper policies that can come back to bite them after an accident.
-Depending on the insurance regime where you live, the problem with being involved with an underinsured motorist is that their policy is inadequate to cover the injuries and damages suffered in a crash.
-For example, if your personal injury lawsuit as a passenger goes to trial and a jury awards you $2 million, but the defendant’s policy only covers $1 million, that leaves the at-fault driver to make up the difference.
-While a court may order them to pay you the shortfall left by their insurance policy, they may simply not have the money to hand over.
-You may be able to garnish their wages to get paid out, but litigation and car accident lawsuits are often a long and costly process.
+For example, if your personal injury lawsuit as a passenger goes to trial and a jury awards you $2 million.
+Still, the defendant’s policy only covers $1 million, which leaves the at-fault driver to make up the difference.
+While a court may order them to pay you the shortfall left by their insurance policy, they may not have the money to hand over.
+You may be able to garnish their wages to get paid out, but litigation and car accident lawsuits are often lengthy and costly processes.

 Unfortunately for those injured in crashes, whether they’re a passenger or driver, the time of greatest need is likely the short-term after the accident.
 For someone who develops whiplash and can’t go to work and earn income, the damages award from a lawsuit years later is little help to them in the days, weeks, and months after a crash.

 Medical bills and expenses, including those for treatment by specialists and any prescription drugs you may be issued, will likely be taken care of by the insurance company after a crash.
-For passengers, there’s obviously no need to worry about whether they’ll be found at fault since they’re virtually always injured innocent parties.
+For passengers, there’s no need to worry about whether they’ll be found at fault since they’re virtually always injured innocent parties.

-However, this may be your only option to receive the proper amount of compensation after the accident.
+However, this may be your only option to receive the proper compensation after the accident.
 Ideally, the person you were driving with has a third-party liability provision in their insurance policy, so you don’t necessarily have to worry about suing and bankrupting them with a big damages award.

 Speeding or texting and driving

-Although it will likely lead to an awkward family Christmas dinner, suing a family member who caused an accident in which you were injured may be your only option.
 While it may have been a simple driver error that caused the crash, it’s also possible that the driver was not operating the vehicle properly by speeding or texting and driving, for example.
-Or, in worse cases, they may have been drinking and doing drugs, or simply may have been tired and suffering from fatigue that numbed their reaction time.
+Or, in worse cases, they may have been drinking and doing drugs or may have been tired and suffering from fatigue that numbed their reaction time.

 Suing as a car crash passenger